Skip to main content

 Complemented Project Type: Infrastructure

-The Eastern Municipal Water District (EWMD) in Riverside county, CA used Reclamation WaterSMART funds to prepare a Recycled Water Strategic and Master Plan for reducing reliance on imported water by increasing the amount of recycled water delivered to agricultural, municipal, and residential customers.
+The Eastern Municipal Water District (EWMD) in Riverside County, CA used Reclamation WaterSMART funds to prepare a Recycled Water Strategic and Master Plan for reducing reliance on imported water by increasing the amount of recycled water delivered to agricultural, municipal, and residential customers.
 Agricultural production in the San Jacinto Watershed is mostly irrigated acres used for alfalfa, citrus, nursery, turf, and dairies.
-With the additional NRCS assistance, farmers and ranchers in the priority area will be able to improve irrigation system efficiency, address variable water pressure from the District’s delivery system, and manage irrigation water applications based on soil moisture monitoring technology.
+With the additional NRCS assistance, farmers and ranchers in the priority area will be able to improve irrigation system efficiency, address variable water pressure from the district’s delivery system, and manage irrigation water applications based on soil moisture monitoring technology.
 In addition to the water savings and drought resilience benefits, EQIP assistance will also help them improve water quality by reducing salts transported to ground water and improve crop productivity and health.

 Name: McMullen Area